RaghavSood/blog/_posts/2024-05-20-contributing-to-nixpkgs-basics.md

 If you already have a contribution in mind, you can skip this section.
 If you're looking for something to work on, here are a few ways to find something:

 - **Look for issues**: The [nixpkgs issue tracker](https://github.com/NixOS/nixpkgs/issues) has frequent requests for new package additions or updates.
-Scrolling through this list can provide some opportunities.[^1]
+Scrolling through this list can provide some opportunities.[[If you pick an open issue, make sure to mention `Closes #123` in your PR description to automatically close the issue when the PR is merged.::lsn]]
 - **Check failing builds**: Visit Hydra's latest build for [nixpkgs#trunk](https://hydra.nixos.org/jobset/nixpkgs/trunk/evals) and take a look at the `Newly Failing Jobs` and `Still Failing Jobs` to see if anything looks interesting.
 - **Contribute without code**: There are countless opportunities for things such as documenation improvements, PR review, and other general tasks.
 We won't touch upon these in this post, but you can filter pull requests by tags such as [has: documenation](https://github.com/NixOS/nixpkgs/pulls?q=is%3Aopen+is%3Apr+label%3A%228.has%3A+documentation%22) to see how others are making such contributions.